angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 opponent could play some interactive piece that punishes us for waiting.

-Given we have some protection in hand already, it is probably best to *jam* DR into DD off of the swamp and build something like what we have already seen in the examples above:
+Given we have some protection in hand already, it is probably best to *jam* DR into DD off of the Swamp and build something like what we have already seen in the examples above:

 > {B}{B}{B} + Passing the turn